MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Receive-PSSession.md

 ### -OutTarget
 Determines how the session results are returned.

-Valid values are:
+The acceptable values for this parameter are:

+-- Job.
--- Job: Returns the results asynchronously in a job object.
+Returns the results asynchronously in a job object.
 You can use the JobName parameter to specify a name or new name for the job.
+-- Host.
--- Host: Returns the results to the command line (synchronously).
+Returns the results to the command line (synchronously).
 If the command is being resumed or the results consist of a large number of objects, the response might be delayed.

 The default value of the OutTarget parameter is Host.
 However, if the command that is being received in disconnected session was started in the current session, the default value of the OutTarget parameter is the form in which the command was started.